inkdropapp/docs-old/pages/faq.md

 ## What platforms does Inkdrop run on?

-Inkdrop is available for OS X 10.8 or later, Windows 7 or later, and Ubuntu Linux.
+Inkdrop is available for macOS 10.8 or later, Windows 7 or later, and Ubuntu Linux.
+Mobile app is also available for iOS 10+ and Android 4.1+.

 ## Can I sync my data with DropBox, GoogleDrive, etc?